 As noted in previous interim reports, sufficient data are available to compare the time to failure for GLT and GLT-S O-rings at 3 temperatures.
 At 300 and 400 °F, most of the GLT-S O-ring fixtures remained leak-tight longer than the GLT O-ring fixtures.
 At 350 °F, the trend is reversed, with 3 of the 4 GLT O-rings in two fixtures remaining leak-tight longer than the GLT-S O-ring fixtures.
-With this varying trend, it is premature to conclude from these data that one material would perform better than the other, especially at the lower temperatures typical of storage service.
-This conclusion remains unchanged from the previous report.
+With the scatter in this varying trend, it is not practical to conclude whether one O-ring material would perform better than the other, especially at the lower temperatures typical of storage service.
+This conclusion remains unchanged from the previous status report.